Diemonds: History

-In The Rough
+In the Rough

-Diemonds independently released their debut EP "In the Rough" in October 2008.
-Diemonds subsequently toured Canada & the United States heavily and played with bands like L.A.
-Guns, Faster Pussycat, John Corabi, Teenage Head (band), Rough Trade (band), and New York’s Semi Precious Weapons.
-"In The Rough" was later re-released on limited edition cassette.
+Diemonds independently released their debut EP In the Rough in October 2008.
+Diemonds subsequently toured Canada and the United States heavily and played with bands like L.A.
+Guns, Faster Pussycat, John Corabi, Teenage Head, Rough Trade, and New York's Semi Precious Weapons.
+In the Rough was later re-released on limited edition cassette.

 The Bad Pack

-On August 10, 2012 it was announced that Diemonds had signed with Toronto based independent punk rock record label, Underground Operations.
-The announcement also came with the news that the long-awaited full-length debut from Diemonds, "The Bad Pack", would be released via Underground Operations with distribution through Universal Music Canada on October 2, 2012.
-"The Bad Pack" was recorded with Jon Drew (Fucked Up, Tokyo Police Club).Underground Operations president and founder Mark Spicoluk commented on the signing of Diemonds saying "Authenticity.
+On August 10, 2012, it was announced that Diemonds had signed with Toronto based independent punk rock record label, Underground Operations.
+The announcement also came with the news that the long-awaited full-length debut from Diemonds, The Bad Pack, would be released via Underground Operations with distribution through Universal Music Canada on October 2, 2012.
+The Bad Pack was recorded with Jon Drew (Fucked Up, Tokyo Police Club).
+Underground Operations president and founder Mark Spicoluk commented on the signing of Diemonds saying "Authenticity.
 Most bands try to fake it and look stupid in the process but Diemonds are as authentic as it gets.
-I’m honored for UO to have the opportunity to play a pivotal role at this stage in Diemonds journey."
+I'm honored for UO to have the opportunity to play a pivotal role at this stage in Diemonds journey."

-Diemonds toured consistently through North America in support of "The Bad Pack" including a direct support to Santa Cruz, California glam metal band Dirty Penny.
-The relentless touring included multiple appearances at the Rocklahoma festival as well as appearances at Seattle Hempfest, Heavy MTL, & SXSW.
-The band has also had the opportunity to play support slots to Guns N' Roses guitarist Slash, The Darkness, Megadeth, Steel Panther, Sebastian Bach, & most recently KISS on the annual KISS Kruise.
+Diemonds toured consistently through North America in support of The Bad Pack including a direct support to Santa Cruz, California glam metal band Dirty Penny.
+The relentless touring included multiple appearances at the Rocklahoma festival as well as appearances at Seattle Hempfest, Heavy MTL, and SXSW.
+The band has also had the opportunity to play support slots to Guns N' Roses guitarist Slash, The Darkness, Megadeth, Steel Panther, Sebastian Bach, and most recently KISS on the annual KISS Kruise.